Volume 73, Number 1, January 2006

 Laser-induced phonon amplification in a single-walled nanotube

 China Center of Advanced Science and Technology - P.O.
 Box 8730 Beijing 100080, PRC and Physics Department, Beijing University of Science and Technology Beijing 100083, PRC

 In this work, we present a phonon amplification effect occurring in a single-walled nanotube in the presence of a laser field.
 We calculate the rate of change of the phonon population and obtain the field strength threshold for achieving the phonon amplification.
 The optical phonon population is seen to increase nonlinearly provided the phonon growth rate is greater than the phonon loss.
 We find that the intense laser field can open a window of generating phonon amplification in the one-dimensional wave vector space parallel to the tube axis.

 PACS: 78.67.-n – Optical properties of low-dimensional, mesoscopic, and nanoscale materials and structures / 78.67.Ch – Nanotubes / 63.20.Kr – Phonon-electron and phonon-phonon interactions

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.